Mortgages | By Lawyers

 • Item icon Obtaining possession

-Section 137 of the Act gives the mortgagee the power to take possession of the secured property.
-See Part 17 Ejectment for the procedure.
-The mortgagor may vacate the property voluntarily.
-If not, the mortgagee will have to obtain the issue of a warrant for possession from the Supreme Court.
-This ...
+Section 137 gives a mortgagee the power to take possession of the secured property.
+Part 17 sets out the procedure.
+The defaulting mortgagor may vacate the property voluntarily; however, if they do not, the mortgagee will need to commence proceedings in the Supreme Court to obtain a writ ...

 This excerpt is a preview of the full publication.
 You can Subscribe Now and gain immediate access to the complete publication.